ant512/EarthShakerDS/README.txt

 button.

 Level data is saved in "/data/EarthShakerDS/".
-The "EarthShakerDS" directory is created automatically if it does not exist, but the "data" folder needs to be created manually.
+The "EarthShakerDS" directory is created automatically if it does not exist.

 Requirements